Self-Sufficient Micro Settlement for an Energy-Conscious Lifestyle

 (In German only; source: Saxon State Ministry of Regional Development)

-This project is co-funded from tax revenues on the basis of the budget adopted by the Saxon State Parliament.
+This project was co-funded from tax revenues on the basis of the budget adopted by the Saxon State Parliament.
 The Saxon State Ministry of Regional Development (SMR) promotes the project within the scope of its simul+ future initiative.